jxnblk/mdx-deck/MIGRATION.md

   - `--out-dir` - decks are now built in the `public/` directory
   - `--no-html` - individual slides are rendered client side, but the first slide is always rendered as static HTML using Gatsby
 - Custom `Presenter` components can no longer be added to a theme.
 Use the component shadowing API with the Gatsby theme instead.
+- Multiple MDX files can no longer be combined into a single presentation

 [theme ui]: https://theme-ui.com